nduzett/city_council_diversity/README.md

 ### LocalView

-Transcript data comes from the **LocalView** project, which provides a large-scale collection of recorded and transcribed U.S. local government meetings.
+Transcript data come from the **LocalView** project, which provides a large-scale collection of recorded and transcribed U.S. local government meetings.